 For some unknown reason I suddenly felt the need to pee badly, but I followed and stood looking at the narrow band of road cut into the mountainside and the approaching ferry.
 The rider who’d told me to follow, said he was a retired attorney from Buenos Aires and loved adventure travel.
 He said the road crews were about to blast a chunk off the mountain and he wanted me to get to see it.
-As we waited for a one gas tanker to come from the other direction, he kept telling me there was another “grave road” ahead and then more further south.
-It took a while before my crazy imagination realized he meant “gravel” and I chuckled inside at the thoughts I’d imagined.
+As we waited for a gas tanker to come from the other direction, he kept telling me there was another “grave road” ahead and then more further south.
+It took a while before my crazy imagination realized he meant “gravel” and I chuckled inside at the fact the gravel roads were indeed "grave".

 A few moments before the detonation was scheduled, several cars were directed to the ferry and as we stood watching, they motioned for us to load the bikes onto the remaining ramp space.
-Scrambled back up the bank and got the bikes on, and just as I swung off the bike, I heard a loud boom and saw the rock fall and cloud of dust on the bank ahead.
+We scrambled back up the bank and got the bikes onto the ferry.
+Just as I swung off the bike, I heard a loud boom and saw a rock fall and cloud of dust on the bank ahead.
 My two friends didn’t get to see it and were audibly disappointed.

 After paying gravel dues a few more times intermittently, the road remained tarmac and was relaxing.